-If you use display screen equipment as part of your job (daily/for periods of an hour or more) you will be invited to undertake an initial eyesight test, followed by periodic tests at intervals recommended by your optometrist.
+If you use display screen equipment as part of your job (daily/for periods of an hour or more) please complete a Display Screen Equipment Self Assessment before being invited to undertake an initial eyesight test.
+This will be followed by periodic tests at intervals recommended by your optometrist.
 An eyesight test will also be provided if you are experiencing eyesight difficulties which may reasonably be considered to be related to the display screen work.

 We will meet the agreed cost of a sight test provided that prior approval has been obtained from an authorising officer within your department.